consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 ---
-title: "Juniper Mist Dot1x User Authetnication Issue"
+title: "Juniper Mist Dot1x User Authentication Issue"
 description: "Exploring the cause and solution of a strange dot1x issue from a Juniper Mist deployment."
 date: "2025-04-15"
 draft: false